 Here are some of the basic services offered in care homes:

-The terms "residential care homes," "adult family homes," "board and care homes," and "personal care homes" are industry terms to describe certain communities and/or facilities.
-These terms may or may not reflect official state requirements concerning licensing, level of care, and/or the services that are provided.
+The terms "residential care homes," "adult family homes," "board and care homes," and "personal care homes" are terms often used to describe certain communities and/or facilities.
+These terms may or may not reflect official state requirements concerning licensing,level of care, and/or the services that are provided.
 We recommend that when considering these communities and/or facilities you request to see their state license and/or contact your state's licensing authority for clarification on license type, level of care, and/or the services that are provided.